wykys/klib/README.md

 make venv
 ```

+### STL TO X3D
+I use [Blender](https://www.blender.org/) to convert STL to X3D.
+I have created a Blender API script that will make the necessary transformations before exporting to X3D to correctly display the output in KiCAD.

 ### STEP TO WRL
 Converts the STEP file to a WRL file.
 It uses [FreeCAD](https://www.freecadweb.org/) and [FreeCAD scripts](https://github.com/SchrodingersGat/freecad-scripts).